p4535992/environment-interaction/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/p4535992/environment-interaction-multisystem/total?style=for-the-badge)

-## THIS MODULE IS CURRENTLY IN BETA AND NEED A MAJOR FEEDBACK FROM THE COMMUNITY

 Environment Interaction allows GM users to create "environment tokens" that characters can interact with.
 These interactions can include weapon attacks, skill checks and saves, and even executing macros.

 When an interaction is selected, the corresponding item on the environment token's actor sheet is created on the character's actor sheet.
 After rolling the item to chat, the item is deleted from the character's actor sheet.
 In this way, the character's actor sheet is the same before and after the interaction.